 For example, a typical restaurant with 30 customers has a ventilation rate of 450 CFM ( 212 l/s), which is 15 CFM ( 7 l/s) of outside air per customer.
 Adding 1000 CFM (472 l/s) of clean disinfected air reduces the probability of airborne infection by 3.4 times in this example.
 Fewer people or more UVGI air filtration units in the restaurant would decrease airborne infection probability even more.
 Other infection probability rates can be calculated by application and occupancy.

-When choosing your UVGI air filtration device, it is important to understand its actual clean air delivery rate.
+When choosing your UVGI air filtration device for virus mitigation in restaurants, it is important to understand its actual clean air delivery rate.
 With that information, you can compare one system to another to determine how much of a reduction in infection probability you will get.
 Relying solely on an efficiency number (%) does not represent how effective a system would be in reducing infection or neutralizing the virus.

 Our recommended next article would be: How effective is Ultraviolet Germicidal Irradiation (UVGI) lights in neutralizing a virus?